Historic American Building Survey

 HABS Architects, 1930s

-Peterson’s proposal to create the Historic American Buildings Survey was a carefully conceived plan to document and preserve our nation’s architectural legacy systematically.
+Peterson’s proposal to create the Historic American Buildings Survey was a carefully conceived plan to systematically document and preserve our nation’s architectural legacy.
 Several features assured that the program would have a lasting effect.
 The Survey would be conducted professionally, using standardized archival and reproducible record formats for the public domain.

 In his proposal dated November 13, 1933, Peterson wrote:

 “The plan I propose is to enlist a qualified group of architects and draftsmen to study, measure, and draw up the plans, elevations, and details of the important antique buildings of the United States.
 Our architectural heritage of buildings from the last four centuries diminishes daily at an alarming rate.
-The ravages of fire and the natural elements, together with the demolition and alterations caused by real estate’ improvements,’ form an inexorable tide of destruction destined to wipe out the great majority of the buildings which knew the beginning and first flourish of the nation.
-The comparatively few structures which can be saved by extraordinary effort and presented as exhibition houses and museums or altered and used for residences or minor commercial uses comprise only a minor percentage of the interesting and important architectural specimens which remain from the old days.
-It is the responsibility of the American people that if the great number of our antique buildings must disappear through economic causes, they should not pass into unrecorded oblivion.
+The ravages of fire and the natural elements, together with the demolition and alterations caused by real estate’ improvements,’ form an inexorable tide of destruction destined to wipe out the great majority of the buildings that knew the beginning and first flourish of the nation.
+The comparatively few structures that can be saved by extraordinary effort and presented as exhibition houses and museums, or altered and used for residences or minor commercial uses, comprise only a small percentage of the interesting and essential architectural specimens that remain from the old days.
+It is the responsibility of the American people that if a significant number of our antique buildings must disappear due to economic causes, they should not pass into unrecorded oblivion.

 Saddleback Ledge Lighthouse, Rockland, Maine by James M. Replogle, Historic American Buildings Survey, 1960